|Home||About Us||Legal Front||Downloads||Audio/Visual||Contact Us||Store/Donate|

 However, the Bush administration appealed, and exactly one year after the favorable ruling granting the Five a new trial, the full panel of the 11th Circuit Court ruled to reverse their victory.
 Their convictions were reinstated, although later court decisions reduced the sentences of three of the Five, Fernando González, Ramón Labañino and Antonio Guerrero, in October and December 2009.

-* (René González was released on Oct.
-7, 2011 after completing his sentence, but the court, in a punitive measure, is denying him the right to return to Cuba to his family, and instead requiring him to serve a 3-year probation sentence in the United States).
+* René González was released on Oct.
+7, 2011 after completing his sentence, but the court, in a punitive measure, denied him the right to return to Cuba to his family for more than a year and a half, instead requiring him to serve a 3-year probation sentence in the United States.
+Finally in May, 2013, while on a court-approved visit to Cuba to attend his father's memorial service, he finally received permission to remain in Cuba.
+René is free!

 Public support for their freedom is critical